-How Working for Carers helped Simon volunteer
+How Working for Carers helped Simon with volunteering

 Simon is a carer who was supported into voluntary work by the Working for Carers programme in London.